 So the responsibility increases.
 Second, the product endorsed in a review is much more likely to get a visit by your reader as compared to an ad.
-Hence, the conversions rate and the click through rate (CTR) in most cases is greater for a paid reviews.
+Hence, the conversions rate and the click-through rate (CTR) in most cases is greater for a paid reviews.

-So you can charge extra for the increased responsibility, improved click through and conversion rates and that extra effort.
+So you can charge extra for the increased responsibility, improved click-through and conversion rates and that extra effort.

-They may do this so that you are able to write even more insightful review about their products.
+They may do this so that you are able to write an even more insightful review about their products.

 Place others content on your blog

 In case you’re a blogger, I’m sure you must appreciate the true value of unique content.
 Also the fact that it’s really difficult to keep coming up with good quality content on regular basis.
 Some blogs even pay to write for them.